Age of Empires III: Awards

 Age of Empires III won PC Gamer US's "Best Real-Time Strategy Game 2005" award.
-The magazine's Brett Todd wrote, "It was astounding how Ensemble managed to stick to the historical RTS formula yet keep the gameplay feeling fresh."
+The magazine's Brett Todd wrote: "It was astounding how Ensemble managed to stick to the historical RTS formula yet keep the gameplay feeling fresh."
 The game was presented with two awards by GameSpy in 2005: "Real-time strategy game of the year" and "Best Graphics".
-GameSpy highly praised the game overall, giving it 5 stars in its review, which particularly noted the graphics and multiplayer experience.
+GameSpy highly praised the game overall, giving it five stars in its review, which particularly noted the graphics and multiplayer experience.
 The game was named fifth-best game of 2005 by GameSpy.

 Other awards, including an "Outstanding" from GameZone, reflect the positive critical reception of the game.

 The game was given an 'honorable mention' in the 'Best Music' category.

+During the 9th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences awarded Age of Empires III with "Computer Game of the Year"; it also received nominations for "Strategy Game of the Year" and "Outstanding Achievement in Online Gameplay".

 Yahoo!'s report differed, but still had many positive features.
 Like GameSpy, Yahoo! also praised the effort put into the graphics and physics, but maintained that these are essentially eye-candy.
 Both Yahoo! and Eurogamer were disappointed by the traditional economics-based strategy of the game and believed that this, with the lack of useful formation and tactics, meant that the game does not stand up to other modern real-time strategy games.
 Eurogamer shared these final thoughts and described the new Home City shipments, along with all the treasures scattered around the map, as silly and childish ways of trying to complement the game's lack of strategy and tactical choices.
 However, Eurogamer recognized that Ensemble Studios was brave to implement "something quite different" from other real time strategy games — the Home City concept.